 Ten years ago multichannel retailing was such a complicated process that it simply wasn’t viable for many small to mid-sized companies.
 Today, multi or omni-channel retailing is necessary for company growth.
 The average consumer has changed quite a bit since the turn of the century and is far less patient than they used to be. – they want their product immediately and via their favorite platform.

 When it comes to the future of multichannel retailing(and general marketing), ultra-personalization is the big thing on everyone’s mind.
 The other major change in consumers over the past few years has been the development of “internal ad-blockers.”
 What I mean is, people today(especially millennials) have a literal PHD in ignoring generic advertisements because we’re subjected to them constantly.
 To maximize profits retailers need to reach their target audience on a personal level.

-There are some great multichannel retailing books available on Amazon to learn more.
 In order to discover where the future of the retail industry is headed we asked a group of industry experts…

 What’s The Future Of Multichannel Retailing?

 Tom Bianculli, CTO of Zebra Technologies

 “As shopper expectations evolve and technology advances, new retail models such as click-and-collect emerge and retailers must hone their omnichannel strategies.
 Through real-time sensing of what is happening in a store environment and combining that with data analytics and mobility, we’ll see the intelligent brick and mortar store come online.
 Empowered by new insights and greater business intelligence, retailers will deliver frictionless customer service, elevating the physical shopping experience.